unwire/viper-demo-ios/Presentation.md

 **Builder:**
 - An ENTRY point to the module.
 - Responsible for creating and wiring up Viper module.
-- Produces and returns UIViewController retaining the module.
+- Produces and returns UIViewController, retaining the module.
 - Must contain at least one building method.

 **Router:**
 - An EXIT point from the module.
 - Takes care of routing from one module to another.

----

-# Ready for the full picture?
-*...you've been warned!*

 ---